rohanpurekar/this-is-cloudformation/README.md

 # This is Cloudformation

 ## Description
-This repository consists of AWS Cloudformation templates which can be used to create resources programmatically in AWS.
+This is just a cloudformation boilerplate repository.
+You can use these templates to create AWS resources.
+Although all the templates can be run individually, the main.yaml file can be used to create the architecture mentioned below.

+## Components
 This template creates the following resources.

 * 1 AWS Virtual Private Cloud
 * 2 Subnets (Public and Private in the same AZ)